Frank-Wolfe Optimization for Symmetric-NMF under Simplicial Constraint: INTRODUCTION

 \textbf{Contributions}.
-We propose a FW algorithm to solve (\ref{equ:sof}) and show that it has a non-asymptotic convergence rate $O(1/\eps^2)$.
-To achieve this, we give a generalized definition of the curvature constant~\citep{jaggi2013revisiting,lacoste2013block} that works for both convex and nonconvex functions, and derive the rate based on this generalized definition.
-We also prove a tight bound on the curvature constant in (\ref{equ:sof}).
+We first give a generalized definition of the curvature constant~\citep{jaggi2013revisiting,lacoste2013block,lacoste2016convergence} that works for both convex and nonconvex functions, and we prove a tight bound of it in (\ref{equ:sof}).
+We then propose a convergence measure in terms of the duality gap and show that the gap is 0 iff KKT conditions are satisfied.
+Using these two tools, we propose a FW algorithm to solve (\ref{equ:sof}) and show that it has a non-asymptotic convergence rate $O(1/\eps^2)$ to KKT points.
 On the algorithmic side, we give a procedure that has the optimal linear time complexity and constant space complexity to implement the \emph{linear minimization oracle} (LMO) in the FW algorithm.
-As a side contribution, we construct a piecewise linear example where the FW algorithm even fails to converge to the optimum.
+As a side contribution, we construct a piecewise linear example where the FW algorithm fails to converge to the optimum.
 Surprisingly, we can also show that the FW algorithm works if we slightly change the objective function, despite that the new function remains piecewise linear and has an unbounded curvature constant.
 These two examples then raise an interesting question w.r.t. the necessary condition of the success of the FW algorithm.
 At the end, we conduct several numerical experiments to demonstrate the efficiency of the proposed algorithm by comparing it with the penalty method and projected gradient descent.

-\section{Preliminary}
+\section{PRELIMINARY}

-\subsection{SymNMF under Simplicial Constraint}
+\subsection{SymNMF UNDER SIMPLICIAL CONSTRAINT}

 One way to understand (\ref{equ:sof}) is through its clustering based explanation: the goal is to find a probabilistic clustering of all the instances such that the given co-cluster affinity $P_{ij}$ for a pair of instances $(\mathbf{x}_i, \mathbf{x}_j)$ is close to the true probability that $\mathbf{x}_i$ and $\mathbf{x}_j$ reside in the same cluster: